 Medical Editor: Jay W. Marks, MD

-consider can help guide your selection of a pediatrician:
+The following questions and points to consider can help guide your selection of a pediatrician:

-charges filed against physicians in some states.
+- Is the doctor in good standing?
+A Web site run by administrators of several state medical licensure boards known as Administrators in Medicine can provide information about disciplinary actions taken or criminal charges filed against physicians in some states.
 Individual state medical licensing agencies also have Web sites that will be able to give you more information about how to determine whether a doctor is in good standing in his/her state of practice.